 These shrimp egg rolls are super crispy and crunchy on the outside with a delicious shrimp and veggie filling.
-They're so much better than anything you'd get for takeout, and this egg roll recipe is simple to make at home!
+Honestly, they're so much better than anything you'd get for takeout, plus they're super simple to make too!
+In fact, just 4 simple steps are all you have to follow to make 'em and they'll be done and on the table in under 20 minutes.

 Table of Contents

-The ingredient list for these shrimp egg rolls is deceptively simple.
-And, honestly, there's a good chance that you have most - if not all - of them at home already.
+One of my favorite things about this recipe is that it's made almost completely out of kitchen staples.
+Honestly, there's a good chance that you'll have most - if not all - of them at home already.

-Check out what you'll need to make shrimp egg rolls:
+Anyway, here's what you'll need to make 'em:

 - 1 tbsp. toasted sesame oil